 Justice William O. Douglas dissented, even though he signed on to the Toolson decision back in 1953.
 “While I joined the Court's opinion in Toolson v.
 New York Yankee, Inc., I have lived to regret it; and I would now correct what I believe to be its fundamental error,” Douglas said.

-In June 2017, the most-recent challenge to the baseball anti-trust exemption failed in the Ninth Circuit Appeals Court, when a group of former minor-league baseball players sought compensation for what they fell were low wages forced on them by major-league player-contract standards.
+In June 2017, a challenge to the baseball antitrust exemption failed in the Ninth Circuit Appeals Court, when a group of former minor-league baseball players sought compensation for what they felt were low wages forced on them by major league player contract standards.
 The three-person panel cited the three Supreme Court decisions as precedents about the antitrust exemption.